Academic Programme | Academic Resources | Supervised Research | Exemplar Essays | Faculty| Alumni Publications

 Research interests and expertise: intelligence studies, nuclear weapons history, and cold war history.

-Dr Dave Gioe
+Dr David Gioe

 Research interests and expertise: counter-terrorism, cyber studies and cyber warfare, intelligence and international security studies, history of Anglo-American intelligence and Security Services, and American foreign relations.